growr-xyz/growr-documentation/introduction/4-Protocol-Mechanics.md

 - Large institutional investors or digital asset managers.
 - Decentralized finance protocols.

-### Decentralized marketplace
+### Growr protocol

-The _global decentralized micro-lending marketplace_ represents a P2P network of Growr nodes providing a set of open-source services.
-It enables originators to publish loan offers with predefined conditions and eligibility criteria, and borrowers to apply and get financing using credentials from their self-sovereign credit record.
+_Growr protocol_ implements a global decentralized micro-lending marketplace as a P2P network of Growr nodes.
+Each _Growr node_ represents a package of open-source components and a set of lending projects.
+It enables originators to publish projects with predefined conditions and eligibility criteria, and borrowers to apply and get financing using credentials from their self-sovereign credit record.
 It also enables capital providers to fund projects either by accessing the Growr node of an originator directly, or by running their own node.

 ## Participant incentives